Considering a job after retirement? The realities can be grim. Here’s an old but still relevant article on the topic.

 Your biggest challenge is to match your skills, talents and passions with market opportunities.
 You need to identify what people want, what they will pay for, and whether they’ll view you as a credible source.

 Most important: Start planning before you need to do anything.
 You need to be ready to take action if you unexpectedly lose your job or if your job becomes so unbearable you need to leave right away to save your mental health.

 What to do next

 Start with education opportunities that come free, especially if you’re on a tight budget.
 Your local community college may have courses.
 Your Small Business Administration will have counselors; the quality varies a great deal.
-Your public library has tons of books and your local bookstore can be a gold mine.
+Your public library has tons of books and your local or online bookstore can be a gold mine.

 The real question is – what will get you into action?
 If you find yourself reading or going to classes and doing nothing, you might need to assess your motivation or talk to a coach or counselor.
 Stay away from the high-priced services until you’ve got some traction in your business.